Engineering Exploration Week 2020

 Join the Walter Scott, Jr. College of Engineering for a free professional development event for teachers, guidance counselors, community college advisors, and other educational professionals, to learn how to best support students with interests in engineering majors.

-Download a PDF schedule
+Download the 2024 PDF schedule

 Thanks for a great 2024 event!